Chapter 3 : Memories of War

 Annie served beef stew over potatoes.
 Charlie had brought a bottle of wine.
 He poured a glass for his sister and one for himself.
-They talked for a while about Charlie's work, and how the economy was doing, and whether or not the politicians were doing anything about it or just making things worse.
+They talked for a while about Charlie's work, and how the economy was doing, and whether anything the politicians were doing was helping or just making things worse.

 When everyone was done eating, Liam cleared the plates away and started washing the dishes.
 Annie ran her hand through her younger son's hair and said, "Patty, dear, why don't you find yourself a show on the telly."
 Patrick happily scampered off.